yaowser/DDS-HW6/README.md

 "plyr_1.8.4.tar.gz" is the plyr library version used for the R code.

 "gdata_2.17.0.tar.gz" is the plyr library version used for the R code.

-# Reason for analysis

-The log-log scatter plot of 1-, 2-, and 3-family homes in Queens for more than $100,000 was analyzed to show a density distribution of price vs total square feet.

 # Other Directory: